-I write across many different niches, from arts and culture to parenting, and literary essays to fiction.
+I write across many different niches, from literary essays to fiction; arts and culture to parenting; tech and design.
 I teach writing and literature courses to undergraduates at The New School University and Parsons in New York City, and for the Writing Institute at Sarah Lawrence College.
 Sarah Lawrence College, MFA '17.
 Recent publications include The White Review, The Brooklyn Rail, and HCE Review.

 RACHEL AYDT "But when he calls me, I will be able to meet my family at God's table." - Gillian Welch, "Orphan Girl" Orphan: One Deprived of Some Protection or Advantage My wispy septuagenarian neighbor Nick paces my block with a bulky camera around his neck.

 ST. JOAN The great actress Renée Jeanne Falconetti stands trial for heresy, a woeful story told with her eyes and their shadows, deep ponds of grey long-written about.
 Carl Theodor Dreyer's La Passion de Jeanne d'Arc was filmed in 1928.
 Falconetti's Joan wobbles between the fortitude of her beliefs and the struggle...

 fiction, May 2018 issue